afflicted-cat/react-typescript-express-ssr-example/README.md

-# React TypeScript Express SSR boilerplate
+# React TypeScript Express SSR example

-Ready to grow boilerplate with css-modules, connected-react-router, react-router, redux, redux-thunk, ramda, webpack 4.
+React ssr exmaple with typescript,babel, css-modules, react-router, redux, redux-thunk, ramda, webpack 4.

 You can read more about the organizational strategy used in this app in [this Medium post](https://medium.com/@nate_wang/feature-oriented-architecture-for-web-applications-2b48e358afb0), or